This post contains affiliate links.

 - Battery capacity: As with any electric vehicle, the battery size plays a vital role in determining a Power Wheels range.
 The last thing you want is to charge the thing after every twenty minutes of use.

 - Speed: Speed is a big concern when buying a ride-on toy.
-Sometimes, you want the car to go as slow as possible.
+Sometimes, you want the car to go as slowly as possible.
 Other times, you want the kid to have more fun riding at a higher speed.
-The idea is to start slow then add more acceleration as the child gains more driving experience.
+The idea is to start slow and then add more acceleration as the child gains more driving experience.

 With that said, these are our top picks:

 Biggest Power Wheels: Power Wheels Ford F-150 Truck

 It is also the only option with two motors on this list.
 That means the truck does not get stuck unless you are using the low-speed lockout.
 This limitation turns off the back-left wheel motor, leaving the back-right motor to do all the heavy lifting.
 As a result, the Power Wheels F-150 becomes slower and gets stuck whenever there's an obstacle.

 Bottom line: There's no doubt the F-150 is built to last.
 The finish on this bad boy looks close enough to the real thing, and the radio is an excellent addition.

 - Monster traction: It comes with two motors, which makes it powerful.